tobideusser/kpi-edgar/README.md

 This repository lets you run the download, training, and evaluation process for the paper "KPI-EDGAR: A Novel Dataset and Accompanying Metric for Relation Extraction from Financial Documents", to be published in the proceedings of the IEEE International Conference on Machine Learning and Applications 2022.
-A preprint of the paper is available at [arxiv](https://arxiv.org/abs/2210.09163).
+A preprint of the paper is available on [arxiv](https://arxiv.org/abs/2210.09163).

 First, install all required packages by running ***pip install /path/to/setup.py***, preferably in a virtual environment.